The next step is the Data Design Field for Your Microsoft Access Database.

 From Ben Beitler – “Your Access Database Expert”

-This is one of seven key steps to planning and designing an Access database as the author (me!) steps you through the design methodologies which he uses.
+This is one of seven key steps to planning and desigining an Access database as the author (me!) steps you through the design methodologies which he uses.